fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 ## Model Specification

-Now we have one image per trial (per condition), we can enter these into a GLM using SPM’s statistical machinery (in the same was that we treat other data from other modalities such as PET or fMRI).
+Now we have one image per trial (per condition), we can enter these into a GLM using SPM's statistical machinery (in the same was that we treat other data from other modalities such as PET or fMRI).
 If we ignore temporal autocorrelation across trials, we can assume that each trial is an independent observation, so our GLM corresponds to a one-way, non-repeated-measures ANOVA with 3 levels (conditions).

 - To create this model, open a new batch, select “Factorial design specification” under “Stats” on the “SPM” toolbar at the top of the batch editor window.
 The first thing is to specify the output directory where the SPM stats files will be saved.
-So first create such a directory within the subject’s sub-directory, calling it for example “Stats”.
+So first create such a directory within the subject's sub-directory, calling it for example “Stats”.
 Then go back to the batch editor and select this directory.

 - Highlight “Design” and from the current item window, select “One-way ANOVA”.
 Highlight “Cell”, select “New: Cell” and repeat until there are three cells.